Henry Olonga: Cricket World Cups

-Controversy
+Black Armband Protest

 Olonga and his teammate Andy Flower achieved international recognition by wearing a black armband in the match against Namibia at Harare Sports Club, to "mourn the death of democracy" in Zimbabwe under the government led by Robert Mugabe.
 Olonga and Flower released a statement on 10 February 2003, the second day of the tournament, stating in part:

 Flower scored 39 runs, Olonga conceded 8 runs from 3 overs but took no wickets as Zimbabwe won the match.
 Their protest was supported in the world press and more widely internationally, but caused a political storm in Zimbabwe.
 The minister of information Jonathan Moyo labelled Olonga an "Uncle Tom" with "a black skin and a white mask".

 Despite the protest, Flower continued to play for Zimbabwe in the tournament, but Olonga was omitted from the team for six matches, ostensibly on grounds of his poor form (including a walkover against England who refused to travel to Harare).
 Olonga was selected to play in one more World Cup match, against Kenya in Bloemfontein in the Super Sixes stage of the tournament on 12 March.
 He was also expelled by the Takashinga Cricket Club branding him as "traitor" and it was revealed that his girlfriend also eventually broke up with him in a mail.

 A warrant was issued in Zimbabwe for Olonga's arrest on charges of treason.
 Death threats made him go temporarily into hiding and then into exile in England after Zimbabwe's last match of the tournament, against Sri Lanka in East London.
 A knee injury forced his retirement from first-class cricket later in 2003, but he has played occasional matches since 2005 for the Lashings World XI.
 By 2010, he was calling for the restoration of international cricket between Zimbabwe and other countries.